JSdotNet/Template/README.md

 ## Unit testing

-Testing should not be the last thing you do, but it is last in the readme...
+Testing should not be the last thing you do, but it is last in this readme...

 First of all, I think it is important to have good unit tests for the Domain project.
 It's the foundation of the application, so it should be tested well.
 I do not like steering on Code coverage, but I do think it is important to have high test coverage for the Domain project (I would aim for at least 90% only from the Domain.Tests).